 SFG is engaged in an exciting and innovative global initiative called Fish Forever.
 In partnership with Rare and the Environmental Defense Fund, the goal of Fish Forever is to empower coastal communities in the developing tropics to sustainably manage their own marine resources and promote productive and profitable fisheries, improved lives and livelihoods, and ecosystem conservation and resilience.
-Fish Forever is designed to catalyze change across nearshore tropical fisheries, and to date, the program has been launched in the Philippines, Indonesia, Belize, Mozambique and Brazil.
+Fish Forever works to catalyze change across nearshore tropical fisheries, and to date, the program has been launched in the Philippines, Indonesia, Belize, Mozambique and Brazil.
 Each of these countries has high marine biodiversity, important coral reef habitat, and communities that thrive when their coastal fisheries are healthy.

 The objective of Fish Forever is to develop fisheries reform solutions that are both rigorous and scalable across multiple contexts.
 In order to build solutions of this kind, SFG and partners are investing in research and development and testing a variety of approaches to identify the best strategies for successful and scalable TURF-Reserve design and management.
 In order to maximize and sustain its impact, Fish Forever couples proven social marketing techniques with incentive- and science-based management approaches to motivate local pride in marine stewardship and support for TURF-Reserves.
 As successful interventions unfold across our pilot countries, neighboring countries will have the tools they need to easily implement their own Fish Forever projects.